SwiftERM Hyper-personalisation for ecommerce email marketing

 Individualism, hyper personalisation and self- obsession.

 There is no time to worry about presenting a potentially bleak or vain hypothesis, only a search for what is unavoidable in the future.
-On the surface, this may sound like a run-of-the-mill consumer thinking, but the trend of “hyper individualisation” sits at the precipice of a few converging trends.
+On the surface, this may sound like run-of-the-mill consumer thinking, but the trend of “hyper individualisation” sits at the precipice of a few converging trends.

 • Millennials/GenZ stand to inherit trillions in wealth